-TO: Parents of Students Attending SUBJECT: Explanation and Description of Assessments
+TO: Parents of Students Attending a Houston ISD Title I Campus

+SUBJECT: Explanation and Description of Assessments

 The Every Student Succeeds Act (ESSA) requires all Title I schools to provide to parents a description and explanation of the forms of academic assessment used to measure student progress.
 Below are various assessments that HISD and its schools use throughout the year.
-In addition, local assessments that are used at to measure student progress are also included at the end of this letter.